Often, some of the best black metal has been raw, primitive and ugly.

 (10 Feb.
 2012)

-Following the poor display of musicianship and songwriting found on the
+Following the poor display of musicianship and songwriting found on

-is entitled to make a bad album or two, as long as they learn from their mistakes and show signs of improvement.
+band is entitled to make a bad album or two, as long as they learn from their mistakes and show signs of improvement.
 However,

 Orlok had no battle plan ready when he put together a new line-up and began working on the band's sophomore effort.
 Released